rackspace/php-opencloud/docs/userguide/Autoloading.md

 > If there must be multiple autoload functions, spl_autoload_register() allows for this.
 It effectively creates a queue of autoload functions, and runs through each of them in the order they are defined.

 PHP creates the queue for you, on the condition that you have multiple `spl_autoload_register` calls.
-It will iterate through each custom autoload method, attempt to include the PHP file; if it can't, it will move on to the next autoload method.
+It will iterate through each custom autoload method and attempt to include the PHP file; if it can't, it will move on to the next autoload method.

 This means that to effectively use multiple autoload functions, you must include a conditional statement to make sure the class exists (i.e. allowing PHP to rollover to the next autoload function if the current one cannot locate the file you're looking for).